-Being in the non-executive position, Mr P Elango and Mr Sunil Bohra was/is not entitled for any remuneration from the Company.
+Being in the non-executive position, Mr Sunil Bohra is not entitled for any remuneration from the Company.
 No remuneration has been paid to them from the Company.

 8 Taxation

 Factors affecting tax charge for year

 A reconciliation of income tax expense applicable to profit before tax at the applicable tax rate to tax expense at the Company's effective tax rate is as follows: